5l1v3r1/tinygen/README.md

 * Clone this repo

 ## Current features:
 * ✅ Less than 900 lines of code
-* ✅ Not complicated if you have cli experience
 * ✅ Light weight default template
+* ✅ Theme system
+* ✅ Plugin system with API (currently undocumented)
+* ✅ Markdown and HTML support
+* ✅ RSS feed for blog

 ## To do list: